Broussard runs for 301 yards, Colorado beats Arizona 24-13

-TUCSON, Ariz.
-(AP) — Jarek Broussard ran for a career-high 301 yards, Ashaad Clayton ran for two touchdowns and the Colorado Buffaloes stayed undefeated with a 24-13 win over Arizona on Saturday night.
+Broussard’s smooth moves on the football field make it hard to believe that he missed all of last season because of a serious knee injury.
+One of the few reminders that it even happened is the brace that he still wears, which Colorado coach Karl Dorrell joked was slowing him down.

+“He sheds that knee brace and he might have three touchdowns,” Dorrell said grinning.

-Broussard has run for at least 100 yards in all four games this season and broke loose with long runs on two separate drives in the second quarter that set up touchdowns.
-The 5-foot-9, 185-pound sophomore repeatedly sliced through the middle of Arizona’s defense without much resistance — reeling off runs of 75, 72 and 59 yards — and the Buffaloes piled up 407 yards on the ground.
+Broussard has run for at least 100 yards in all four games this season and broke loose with long runs on two separate drives in the second quarter that set up touchdowns and helped Colorado recover from an early 13-0 deficit.

+“He’s a dynamite player,” Dorrell said.
+“We’re just fortunate that he’s healthy and doing the things he’s natural at doing, which is running the football with great vision.
+He knows seams, he hits it and makes the most of his opportunities.”

+Said Broussard: “All the hard work, all the hours of rehab, the cold nights in the hospital, it’s all paying off and it feels really good.”

 Colorado (4-0, 3-0 Pac-12) is one of just two remaining undefeated teams in the Pac-12, along with USC.
 Arizona (0-4, 0-4) has lost 11 straight games dating back to last season.